 6. Poor scalability

 The Bitcoin network can only process four to five transactions per second.
 To put this in perspective, Visa can process 1,700 transactions per second.

-This is a big problem because as Bitcoin becomes more popular, the demand for transactions on the network will increase, creating long processing delays and potentially preventing some people from using Bitcoin.
+This is a big problem because as Bitcoin becomes more popular, the demand for transactions on the network will increase, creating long processing delays, increasing the cost of transaction fees, and potentially preventing some people from using Bitcoin.

 How is Bitcoin different from other cryptocurrencies?

 While Bitcoin is not the only cryptocurrency, it is different from all others for a variety of reasons.

 First and foremost, Bitcoin is the original cryptocurrency, launched in 2009.
 Every other cryptocurrency is known as an alternative coin, or “altcoin” since each one was developed after Bitcoin.